-The RWMG has determined that, based on Regional priorities, Goals 1 through 5 are designated as "Primary Regional Goals"; Goals 6 and 7, while valuable to the planning and management efforts of the Region, are designated as "Secondary Regional Goals".
-The emphasis on the Primary Regional Goals is such that projects and programs that are primarily associated with these goals have direct benefits and noticeable impacts on the water supplies and demands related to imported surface water or pumped groundwater for the Region.
-Secondary goals are viewed as promoting the sustainability within the region for municipal, agricultural, and environmental resources.
+The RWMG has determined that, based on Regional priorities, Goals 1 through 6 are designated as "Primary Regional Goals"; Goal 7, while valuable to the planning and management efforts of the Region, is designated as a "Secondary Regional Goal".
+Goal 6 was considered a "Secondary Goal" in the 2014 IRWM update, but 2016 DWR IRWMP Proposition 1 Guidelines have since prioritized consideration of climate change related parameters, and the Region has responded by making resource stewardship and environmental awareness a primary goal for future projects to accomplish.
+The emphasis on the Primary Regional Goals is such that projects and programs primarily associated with these goals have direct benefits and noticeable impacts on the more environmentally sustainable balancing of water supplies and demands related to changing quantities of imported surface water or pumped groundwater for the Region.
+The Secondary Goal is to promote effective management of Regional flood control.

-Due to the overwhelming need within the Region to meet the Primary Regional Goals, which are related to regional water supply, the RWMG's approach has been to meet the Secondary Regional Goals, where appropriate, by integrating them into a project or program that meets one or more of the Primary Regional Goals.
+Due to the overwhelming need within the Region to meet the Primary Regional Goals, which are related to regional water supply and accommodating climate change concerns, the RWMG's approach has been to meet the Secondary Regional Goal, where appropriate, by integrating it into a project or program that meets one or more of the Primary Regional Goals.
 The selection of projects or programs, based on Primary and Secondary goals, is discussed in Section 5.1.
 A detailed description of each of the Regional Goals, and the connection to the Measurable Objectives, is presented in Section 4.6.